abhisekdutta507/documentation/javascript/what-is-closure?-how-to-create-private-variables-using-javascript?/README.md

 console.log(counter.getCount());  // 2
 console.log(counter.#count);      // SyntaxError: Private field '#count' must be declared in an enclosing class
 ```

-3. Using ES6 Classes with `WeakMaps`: WeakMaps provide a way to create private variables in ES6 and beyond.

 ### Can we consider using **WeakMap** to create private variables?